rafialikhan/angular-schema-form-datefields/README.md

             };
 ```

-If you want to prepopulate the datefields, you will have to pass the date as a form. (not tested)
+Note: If you want to pre-populate the datefields, you can pass it through the defaultDate in the schema, make sure you add the timezone when passing default Date.